Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Theoretical Properties

 Assumption 1 allows the predictor dimension to diverge to infinity at an exponentially fast rate, implying that the predictor dimension can be substantially larger than the sample size \(n\), as discussed in \citet{fan2008sure}.
 Assumptions 2 and 3 ensure that the noise and predictors do not exhibit excessively heavy tails.
 These conditions facilitate the derivation of exponential bounds on moderate deviation probabilities essential for the analysis, including those for the sample correlation matrix of \(\mathbf{x}_t\).
 Assumption 4 allows for small but nonzero coefficients, reflecting a flexible sparsity structure where the minimum coefficients may shrink as the sample size increases.
 Assumption 5 guarantees that the \( p_n \) feature variables are linearly independent in the Hilbert space, ensuring that the Gram-Schmidt orthogonalization procedure is well-defined.
 It also guarantees the invertibility of the correlation matrix \( \boldsymbol{\Gamma}(J) \), with \( 1 \le \sharp(J) \leq K_n \).
-These assumptions are standard in the literature on ultra-high dimensional variable selection.
+This assumption is not inconsistent with our discussion of how GSFR alleviates singularity concerns in practice.
+Indeed, when two variables are strongly correlated, the selection of one substantially reduces the orthogonalized incremental contribution of the other, making the latter unlikely to be selected in subsequent steps.
+Consequently, the theoretical covariance conditions do not need to accommodate nearly redundant variables as simultaneously active contributors along the selected path.
 Furthermore, the second condition of Assumption 5 bounds the \( L_1 \)-norm of the regression coefficients for \( x_i \) on the subset \( \mathbf{x}(J) \).
 Assumption 5 holds even in the presence of strong correlations among predictors, as demonstrated in \citet{ing2020model}.